Mount Pleasant Township, Columbia County, Pennsylvania: Education

 The area's local school district is the Central Columbia School District.
 It serves about 2,100 students and features three academic buildings and one administration building.
-Students are divided into the Elementary School (grades K through 4), Middle School (grades 5 through 8) and the High School (grades 9 through 12).
+Students are divided into the Elementary School (grades K through 4), Middle School (grades 5 through 8) and the Central Columbia High School (grades 9 through 12).

 According to the 2003 data collected by Standard & Poor's, 18.4% of students are economically disadvantaged, 13.1% receive special education services and 71.1% of students pass the state-mandated testing.
 The district spends about $6,999 per student.

 Map of Columbia County, Pennsylvania School Districts, with Central Columbia School District in blue in the center of the county.

 In 2007, the Pittsburgh Business Times ranked the district 146th out of 499 Pennsylvania school districts based on three years of Pennsylvania System of Student Assessment test scores.